w4ester/ollama_mama/llama/README.md

 # `llama`

-This package integrates llama.cpp as an Ollama runner.
+This package integrates llama.cpp as a Go package that can be compiled for different targets.

 ### AVX